skupperproject/skupper-website/input/start/index.md

  - [Microsoft AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)
  - [Red Hat OpenShift](https://www.openshift.com/learn/get-started/)

-## Step 1: Install the Skupper command
+## Step 1: Install the Skupper command in your environment

 The `skupper` command-line tool is the primary entrypoint for installing and configuring the Skupper infrastructure.
 You need to